google/xls/xls/modules/zstd/README.md

 4. Decodes the Block Data with the correct processing unit picked based on the Block Type from the Block Header,
 4. Aggregates the processing unit results in the correct order into a stream and routes it to the history buffer,
 5. Assembles the data block outputs based on the history buffer contents and updates the history,
-6. Prepares the final output of the decoder,
+6. Prepares the final output of the decoder and writes it to the memory,
-7. (Optional) Calculates checksum and compares it against the checksum read from the frame.[^3]
+7. (Optional) Calculates checksum and compares it against the checksum read from the frame.[^2]

 ![](img/ZSTD_decoder.png)